d0k3/GodMode9/README.md

 * __Inject a file to another file__: Put exactly one file (the file to be injected from) into the clipboard (via the Y button).
 Press A on the file to be injected to.
 There will be an option to inject the first file into it.

 ### Scripting functionality
-* __Run .gm9 scripts from anywhere on your SD card__: You can run scripts in .gm9 format via the A button menu. .gm9 scripts use a shell-like language and can be edited in any text editor.
-For an overview of usable commands have a look into the sample scripts included in the release archive. *Don't run scripts from untrusted sources.*
+* __Run .lua scripts from anywhere on your SD card__: You can run Lua scripts via the A button menu.
+For an overview of usable commands have a look into the documentation and sample scripts included in the release archive. *Don't run scripts from untrusted sources.*
-* __Run .gm9 scripts via a neat menu__: Press the HOME button, select `More...` -> `Scripts...`.
-Any script you put into `0:/gm9/scripts` (subdirs included) will be found here.
+* __Run Lua scripts via a neat menu__: Press the HOME button, select `More...` -> `Lua scripts...`.
+Any script you put into `0:/gm9/luascripts` (subdirs included) will be found here.
 Scripts ran via this method won't have the confirmation at the beginning either.
+* __Run legacy .gm9 scripts__: The old format of .gm9 scripts is still available, but is deprecated and will see no further development.

 ### SD card handling
 * __Format your SD card / setup an EmuNAND__: Press the HOME button, select `More...` -> `SD format menu`.
 This also allows to setup a RedNAND (single/multi) or GW type EmuNAND on your SD card.
 You will get a warning prompt and an unlock sequence before any operation starts.